 Trial and Error

 We already know how to factor quadratic polynomials that are the result of multiplying a sum and difference, or the result of squaring a binomial with degree 1.
-Once in a while, though, quadratic polynomials go through mood swings and stop cooperating, and then we have a bit more begging and pleading to do.
+Once in a while, though, trinomials go through mood swings and stop cooperating, and then we have a bit more begging and pleading to do.
 What do we do in those instances?
-Use trial-and-error.
+One method is to try trial and error.

-That's right.
-There is no infallible method to use; we must simply peck away at the possibilities until we happen across the right one.
-Sounds like something your teacher would advise you not to do, but in this case it is the only way.
-If none of our trial-and-erroring can get a quadratic polynomial out of its bad mood, about all there is left to do is take it for ice cream and then put it down for a nap.
+Sounds like something your teacher would advise you not to do, but if you've got a talent for seeing patterns, you like guessing games, you’ve done all your homework and have a lot of time on your hands, or you’re just not a rule follower, this is the method for you.
+If none of this trial-and-erroring can get a quadratic polynomial out of its bad mood, about all there is left to do is take it for ice cream and then put it down for a nap.
 Hopefully it won't be quite so pouty when it wakes up.

-Remember that a quadratic polynomial is a polynomial of degree 2, or of the form ax2 + bx + c.
+Remember that a quadratic polynomial is a polynomial of degree 2 of the form ax2 + bx + c.

 These polynomials are easiest to factor when a = 1 (that is, the polynomial looks like x2 + bx + c), so we'll look at that case first.
 Those of you who like torturing yourselves can skip ahead to the harder stuff.

 Before we start factoring, we'll revisit multiplication.
 Assume m and n are integers.
 You're not being presumptuous—they are integers, we swear.
-If we perform the multiplication
+If we multiply:

 The numbers m and n multiply to give us the constant term in the final polynomial, and the sum of m and n is the coefficient of x in the final polynomial.
 Neither m nor n make an appearance alongside the first term in the final polynomial, which is probably just as well, since that x appears to be busy squaring itself.